raomohsin54/Projects/README.md

 Welcome to my GitHub repo!
-My name is Mohsin Mukhtiar and I am a Business Intelligence Developer with expertise in Power BI, Tableau, DAX, Power Query M, SQL, Metabase, and data warehousing tools.
+My name is Mohsin Mukhtiar and I am a Business Intelligence Developer with expertise in Power BI, Tableau, Python, DAX, Power Query M, SQL, Metabase, and data warehousing tools.
 In this repo, you will find my projects and data analysis project codes.
 My projects cover a wide range of topics, including machine learning, data visualization, and data cleaning.

 All of my code is written in Python and is available for you to use, modify, and improve upon as needed.
 I believe in open-source and collaboration, so I welcome any feedback, suggestions, or contributions from the community.